jomalley2112/sql_search_n_sort/README.md

 			-	`default_sql_sort :sortable_col1`
 				- NOTE: specifying order in the model's default_scope will cause sql_sort functionality to break
 	3. Views:
-		-In view file for page to include search functionality add the following code in the position where you want the search unit to be located: `= render 'sql search'`
+		- In view file for page to include search functionality add the following code in the position where you want the search unit to be located: `= render 'search_form'`
-		- In view file for page to include search functionality add the following code in the position where you want the sort unit 	to be located: `= render 'sql_sort' #, :opts => @sort_dropdown_opts`
+		- In view file for page to include search functionality add the following code in the position where you want the sort unit to be located: `= render 'sort_form' #, :opts => @sort_dropdown_opts`
 			-Note that the `:opts => @sort_dropdown_opts` is optional and may be included if you feel better about only using local variables in your partials or if for some reason you want to manually define your own set of options for the sort select list.
 	4. In controller action (usually #index) add the following (assuming the model is named Person):
 		- For both Search & Sort: